 - Next you need to create an access token to your GitHub Account.
 This acts as a sort of password so that the plugin can add new notes to your GitHub repository on your behalf.
 Go to this page while logged in to GitHub.
 The correct settings should already be applied.
 (If you don't want to generate this every few months, choose the "No expiration" option.)
 Click the "Generate token" button, and copy the token you are presented with on the next page.

 GitHub has recently launced a new beta feature, where you can target what repositories the token has access to.
 This is currently the most secure way to use the plugin.
 See Fine grained access token for details on how to generate this.

-- Now, let's publish your first note!
+Now, let's publish your first note!
 Create a new note in Obsidian.
-And add this to the top of your file
+Now add two new properties to the note.

 It should look something like this:

 This does two things:

 The dg-home setting tells the plugin that this should be your home page or entry into your digital garden.
 (It only needs to be added to one note, not every note you'll publish).

 The dg-publish setting tells the plugin that this note should be published to your digital garden.
 Notes without this setting will not be published.
 (In other terms: Every note you publish will need this property.)